 There are still some website software scripts that are not available in an auto-installer so you may need to perform a manual install on occasion, which is also why it’s a good idea to learn the process.

 One of the drawbacks to using auto-installers are they tend to include out of date software versions.
 For example, I hear people talking about Fantastico a lot.
 Fantastico is a decent auto-installer, but they don’t keep the version of software available to install up-to-date as well as they should.
-If you use Fantastico to install WordPress chances are, it installed an older version of WordPress, and you should update it right away.
+If you use Fantastico to install WordPress chances are, it installed an older version, and you should update it right away.

 On the plus side auto-installers are fast and easy to use.